cmp0x5/cmp0x5.github.io/blog/spectreRAT/spectreRAT.md

 # SpectreRAT v10 - pt1

 This is an analysis of a sample of SpectreRAT that was featured in an [OALABS](https://www.openanalysis.net/) stream.
-We'll look at decoding the strings and examining the malware's functionality.
+We'll recap the stream and examine the malware's functionality.

 SHA256 hash: `734a22c413872a8b5f6fc5342261b9ff2c256c1891bb258747ff000df960ce4f`